 Foreign nationals who apply for a Schengen visa should know that this is not one of the French visa types that allows travel to non-European French territories.
 A special visa is issued for these and if the traveler needs to be present both in France and in a non-European French territory, he will need to separate visas.
 We are at your service if you want to apply for residency in France.

 Long-stay visas for France

 French long-stay visas are valid for 6 months, with the possibility of renewing it prior to the expiry date within 3 months.
 Just like in the case of short-stay visas, this type of visa also lets foreigners freely travel within the Schengen area.
 As for the requirements imposed, this will be the same as for most of the visa types available for France, mentioning that the application form offered by the authorities must comprise personal information (name, birthplace, marital status, family, etc.).
 Long-stay visas will replace the short-stay visas for persons who intend to live in France for more than just 3 months.
-One should note that long-stay visas can be issued for foreigners who carry out professional activities in France, join family members or attend to specific courses.

 Student visas for foreigners in France